mellowmorgan/mario-foods-site/README.md

 ## Description

 _This project was created for Epicodus bootcamp to show proficiency in Rails with Active Record.
-The application is for a company to organize products and their reviews.
-The user can add/remove/edit products and reviews belonging to them, show one-to-many relationship.
+The application is for Mario's company to organize products and their reviews.
+The user can add/remove/edit products and reviews belonging to them, shows one-to-many relationship.

 ## Database Schema